manton/jsonfeed-wp/readme.txt

 Requires at least: 4.9
 Tested up to: 5.2
 Requires PHP: 5.4
-Stable tag: 1.2.0
+Stable tag: 1.3.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a feed of recent posts in JSON Feed format.
+Adds feeds in JSON Feed format.

 == Description ==

-Adds a `/feed/json` URL to your WordPress site.
+Adds a JSON Feed to your WordPress site by adding `/feed/json` to any URL.

 The JSON Feed format is a pragmatic syndication format, like RSS and Atom, but with one big difference: it's JSON instead of XML.
 Learn more at [jsonfeed.org](http://jsonfeed.org/).